Skip to content

 Can diverge or converge flows.

-In case of diverging, it can direct to one or multiple parallel flows (paths), depending on accomplishment of criteria of each flow.
-Default flow is chosen if there are no met conditions.
-Default flow is marked with a slash sign.
+In case of diverging, it can direct to one or multiple parallel flows (paths) based on the accomplishment of each path's criteria.
+In other words, all conditions that are met determine the outgoing flows.

 Important